 3

 If you do any extensive shell programming you're also going to wantto be able to use the output from one command in another.
 To do thisyou use the pipe (|) symbol.
+A pipe moves output from one command to adifferent program or command.

 For instance, if you wanted to list thecontents of a directory, but view them using the less program (so youcould scroll up and down using the arrow keys) rather than having themspill onto the screen, you could use a pipe like so: